- Print

 JobInfo | Description |

-PDFEmbedFilename | Defines the name of the embedded file inside the PDF. |
+PDFEmbedFilename | Defines the name of the file embedded in the PDF. |

-PDFEmbedRelationship | This field must set to either Source, Data, Alternative or Supplement.
-The standard describes which value to use, depending on the embedded files relationship to the PDF: Source: Use if the file specification is the original source material for the associated content.
-Data: Use if the file specification represents information used to derive a visual presentation – such as for a table or a graph.
-Alternative: Use if the file specification is an alternative representation of content, for example audio.
-Supplement: Use if the file specification represents a supplemental representation of the original source or data that may be more easily consumable (e.g., A MathML version of an equation).
+PDFEmbedRelationship | This field must be set to either Source, Data, Alternative, or Supplement.
+The standard describes which value to use, depending on the embedded file’s relationship to the PDF: Source: Use if the file specification is the original source material for the associated content.
+Data: Use if the file specification represents information used to derive a visual presentation, such as a table or a graph.
+Alternative: Use if the file specification is an alternative representation of content, for example, audio.
+Supplement: Use if the file specification represents a supplemental representation of the original source or data that may be more easily consumable (for example, a MathML version of an equation).
 If no PDFEmbedRelationship is defined, or it is set to an invalid value, it defaults to Supplement. |

 PDFEmbedDescription | This JobInfo contains a description of the embedded file.
 The field is optional. |

 PDFEmbedSubType | This JobInfo must contain the MIME type of the embedded file.
-If not specified it will default to |
+If not specified, it defaults to |

 PDFEmbedData | This JobInfo must contain the (binary) content of the file to embed into the PDF. |